Newton High School (New Jersey): Athletics

 The Newton High School Braves compete in the Northwest Jersey Athletic Conference, which is comprised of public and private high schools from Morris, Sussex and Warren counties, and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Prior to the 2010 realignment, the school participated in the Sussex County Interscholastic League until the SCIL was dissolved in 2009.
 With 514 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.
 The football team competes in the American White division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions, making it the nation's biggest football-only high school sports league.
 The school was classified by the NJSIAA as Group II North for football for 2024–2026, which included schools with 484 to 683 students.

 The school participates as the host school / lead agency for a joint cooperative ice hockey team with Lenape Valley Regional High School, while Lenape is the host school for co-op boys / girls swimming teams.
 These co-op programs operate under agreements scheduled to expire at the end of the 2023–24 school year.

 Field hockey

 The field hockey team won the North I Group I state sectional championship in 1976, 1979, 2014 and 2016-2018, and won the North I Group II title in 1981-1986.

 Wrestling

-The team won the North I Group I state sectional championships in 2009 and 2010, winning against Kittatinny Regional High School both years 2009 marked the program's first sectional title, achieved with a 40-26 win against Kittatinny.
+The boys' team won the North I Group I state sectional championships in 2009 and 2010, winning against Kittatinny Regional High School both years.
+2009 marked the program's first sectional title, achieved with a 40-26 win against Kittatinny.
 The team won its second consecutive title with a 36-28 win against Kittatinny, and made it to the Group I state championship before losing to Paulsboro High School.

 Newton ranks first all-time in the number of individual state champions crowned, with 81 titles won through 2024.